Ferdinand II of Naples: Charles VIII in Naples

 that have plundered Ponente and Levante.

 — Canzone diffusa a Napoli ai tempi della cacciata dei francesi (1495).
 Riportata da Anne Denis nella sua opera "Charles VIII et les Italiens".

-The Battle of Seminara and the Reconquest of the Kingdom
+Battle of Seminara and reconquest of Naples

-Ferrandino, who in the meantime had brought himself from Ischia to Messina, joined his cousin, Ferdinand II of Aragon, king of Sicily and Spain, who offered him assistance in the reconquest of the Kingdom.
-The Spanish general Gonzalo Fernández de Córdoba arrived from Spain with a small army consisting of 600 lancers of the Spanish cavalry and 1,500 infantry: he had been chosen by Queen Isabella to lead the Spanish contingent both because he was a court favorite and also as a soldier of considerable fame despite his young age.
+Ferrandino, who in the meantime had brought himself from Ischia to Messina, joined his cousin, Ferdinand II of Aragon, King of Sicily and Spain, who offered him assistance in the reconquest of the Kingdom of Naples.
+The Spanish general Gonzalo Fernández de Córdoba arrived from Spain with a small army consisting of 600 lancers of the Spanish cavalry and 1,500 infantry: he had been chosen by Queen Isabella to lead the Spanish contingent both because he was a court favorite and also a soldier of considerable fame despite his young age.